RobustBench: a standardized adversarial robustness benchmark: Introduction

-\textbf{Contributions.} We make the following contributions with our \texttt{RobustBench} benchmark: \begin{itemize} \item \textbf{Leaderboard} \url{https://robustbench.github.io/}: a website with the leaderboard (see Fig.~\ref{fig:leaderboard_screenshot}) based on \textit{more than 90} models where it is possible to track the progress and the current state of the art in adversarial robustness based on a standardized evaluation using AutoAttack (potentially complemented by adaptive attacks).
-The goal is to clearly identify the most successful ideas in training robust models to accelerate the progress in the field. \item \textbf{Model Zoo} \url{https://github.com/RobustBench/robustbench}: a collection of the most robust models that are easy to use for any downstream applications.
-For example, we expect that this will foster the development of better adversarial attacks by making it easier to perform evaluations on a large set of \textit{more than 60} models. \item \textbf{Analysis}: based on the collected models from the Model Zoo, we provide an analysis of how robustness affects the performance on distribution shifts, calibration, out-of-distribution detection, fairness, privacy leakage, smoothness, and transferability.
-In particular, we find that (1) robust models are significantly \textit{underconfident}, which leads to worse calibration, and that (2) not all robust models have higher privacy leakage than standard models. \end{itemize} We believe that our standardized benchmark and accompanied collection of models will accelerate progress on multiple fronts in the area of adversarial robustness.
+\textbf{Contributions.} We make following key contributions with our \texttt{RobustBench} benchmark: \begin{itemize} \item \textbf{Leaderboard} (\url{https://robustbench.github.io/}): a website with the leaderboard (see Fig.~\ref{fig:leaderboard_screenshot}) based on \textit{more than 120} evaluations where it is possible to track the progress and the current state of the art in adversarial robustness based on a standardized evaluation using AutoAttack \textit{complemented} by \mat{(external)} adaptive evaluations.
+The goal is to clearly identify the most successful ideas in training robust models to accelerate the progress in the field. \item \textbf{Model Zoo} (\url{https://github.com/RobustBench/robustbench}): a collection of the most robust models that are easy to use for any downstream applications.
+As an example, we expect that this will foster the development of better adversarial attacks by making it easier to perform evaluations on a large set of \textit{more than 80} models. \item \textbf{Analysis}: based on the collected models from the Model Zoo, we provide an analysis of how robustness affects the performance on distribution shifts, calibration, out-of-distribution detection, fairness, privacy leakage, smoothness, and transferability.
+In particular, we find that robust models are significantly \textit{underconfident} that leads to worse calibration, and that not all robust models have higher privacy leakage than standard models. \end{itemize}